serverlessworkflow/specification/specification.md

 }
 ```

-Which would execute the mutation, creating the object and returning it the following data:
+Which would execute the mutation, creating the object and returning the following data:

 ```json
 {